 3. Go raw

 Sometimes there is only so much that a schedule and a timeline can do.
-Our frozen raw and freeze dried patties can often be a HUGE game changer for pets and pet parents.
-These options bring more meat and more flavor to mealtime which dogs and cats go crazy for!
-Our raw coated kibble is an option that works for many pet parents too.
+Our Frozen Raw Patties and Freeze-Dried Raw Patties can often be a huge game changer for pets and pet parents.
+These options mirror a dog’s ancestral diet with 90-95% meat, organs, and bone and bring more meat and more flavor to mealtime which dogs go crazy for!

 4. Top it

-If you’re not ready to completely change your dog’s diet, try topping what you’re feeding with our Meal Mixers or another topper, like bone broth, to switch it up and bring something different to their bowl.
-Even adding warm water can bring out the aroma of your dog’s food and encourage them to eat.
+If you’re not ready to completely change your dog’s diet, try topping what you’re feeding with our freeze-dried raw Meal Mixers to switch it up and bring something different to their bowl.
+You can also try adding warm water or pet-safe bone broth that will bring out the aroma of your dog’s food and may help entice them to eat.

 5. Switch it up